-Rhuju clerked for Magistrate Judge Zack Hawthorn of the United States District Court for the Eastern District of Texas and with an alternative dispute resolution firm.
-She most recently practiced with Nelson Mullins Riley & Scarborough.
+Rhuju clerked for Magistrate Judge Zack Hawthorn of the United States District Court for the Eastern District of Texas, and with an alternative dispute resolution firm.
+Prior to joining the firm, she practiced with Nelson Mullins Riley & Scarborough.

 Rhuju is admitted to practice in Texas and Washington, D.C.
 She is fluent in spoken Gujarati.